kenjik9881/SI507-FinalProject/README.md

 - [ ] Parse this data using BeautifulSoup
 - [ ] Create a class called Cryptocurrency that will pass through the information gathered
     - Therefore every crypto for the top 10 crypto's will have those four pieces of information

-- For each Front Page article
+### Part 2: Scraping the Bitcoin page to get historical price data

-    - [ ] Get (and cache) that article's web page
+- [ ] Use Coinmarketcap Bitcoin page: https://coinmarketcap.com/currencies/bitcoin/historical-data/
+- [ ] Use the cached data (if available), if not request information.
+(Use code from Project 3)
-    - [ ] Extract its related coverage of articles, and
+- [ ] Extract data from this page, getting the last month's worth of price information.
-    - [ ] Save its title, thumbnail, date, and link (What data structure will you use?
-Where will you save it?)
+    - Date
+    - Closing Price
+    - Market Cap for that day
+- [ ] Parse this data using BeautifulSoup